hmdesignz/post_testing/README.md

 # post_testing

 Improvements and editing are on going for this current project.
 Most of the code is experimental based off research references.
+The purpose was testing the post route as well as code orginization.

 ---